 R% 2012: 100 Romney: 55.1 Johnson: 63.5

 Moderate Republican board chairman David Maturen, who has been on the board since 2002, is running for state house in the 63rd district.
-Commissioner John Gisler deferred to him in the Republican primary.
+Former commissioner John Gisler, who deferred to him in the 2012 Republican primary, is running this year.

 District 9 [Texas, SE Oshtemo] Safe Republican